cyber-sierra/intern-challenge/README.md

 - We run a *vulnerability_server.py* server script.
   - Run it with python3 locally to test out your exploits
 - After starting the server locally, go to http://localhost:5000 to be greeted by a login page.
 Alice's email is alice@alice.com, but *what is the password?*
-- Find a way to log in as Alice using [SQL Injection](https://www.geeksforgeeks.org/authentication-bypass-using-sql-injection-on-login-page/)
+- Find a way to log in as Alice using [SQL Injection] (For interns)
+- (For testers) list all test cases to validate for this server
+- (For testers) find all vulnerabilities in this server.

 ## Part 2: Cross-Site Scripting
 - Note: restarting the webserver will refresh the SQL database